 Source: Apple Inc.

 Steve speaks about his great confidence in Tim and the rest of the management at Apple.
-A few months later the big decision was here and he had to step down due to health concerns.
+A few months later the big decision was made as he had to step down due to health concerns.
 He had a succession plan which he activated.
 Find below his resignation letter:

 To the Apple Board of Directors and the Apple Community: